NoNamer777/studio-desktop-app/README.md

 Within the application folder, you'll find a `logs/` folder where logs can be found which were used for debugging purposes.

 For each available server, a sub-folder will be created.
-This means that in this prototype, files that are downloaded from the servers a seperated in folders on a per-server basis, which would look like the following:
+This means that in this prototype, files that are downloaded from the servers into a seperate folders on a per-server basis, which would result in the following directoty structure for this application:

 ```
 - studio-desktop-app/